-Packaged meats sales volumes increased across all trade channels.
+Packaged meats sales volumes rose across all trade channels.
 Lower average unit selling prices of private label products were largely offset by higher sales prices in our core brands.
 Fresh pork operating profit decreased to $6 per head from $8 per head due primarily to lower sales prices.

 Murphy-Brown's profit or loss has traditionally been tied to the market price for live hogs and the cost of animal feed.
 (The higher the price and lower the cost, the better its results.)
 Ownership of its hog supply is intended to help Smithfield Foods reduce its exposure to the swings in price and cost, usually passed onto pork processors through higher prices.
-Nonetheless, following a consecutive three-year operating loss in hog production, which put a dent in Smithfield Foods' results, the parent announced plans to place Murphy-Brown on a cost savings initiative.
+Nonetheless, following a consecutive three-year operating loss in hog production, which put a dent in Smithfield Foods' results, the parent announced plans to place Murphy-Brown on a cost-savings initiative.

-In fiscal 2011 hog production managed to regain profitability, in part due to the parent's sale of its interest in a Butterball joint venture, formerly accounted for under hog production.
+joint venture, formerly accounted for under hog production.
 Hog production farms in Oklahoma, Iowa, and Texas, which did not supply Smithfield Food pork processing plants, were also sold.

 Among other areas addressed in the cost-savings initiative, Smithfield intends to reconfigure and convert farms and axe high-cost, third-party hog-grower contracts and breeding stock sourcing contracts.
 In 2011 about 65% of its market hogs were bred on contract farms.